If you came here searching for the best dog training tools for barking, I’ve got you covered.

 While I still feel that punishment-based collars are the wrong way to go, I know some dog owners feel like they’re the only good option.

 I’d rather you go with vibrations than shocks and sprays.

 Like I said, this one is humane enough that deaf dog owners use it in positive training methods as well.

 Just make sure you follow fitting directions very, very, very carefully.
 A wrong fit can damage your dog’s neck.

-- ADJUSTABLE FOR SMALL, MEDIUM AND LARGE DOGS - no shock bark collar is adjustable for dogs weighing 11 to 110 lbs with neck size of 9 to 22 inches.
+- Adjustable for Small, Medium & Large dogs - no shock bark collar is adjustable for dogs weighing 8 to 110 lbs with neck size of 9 to 22 inches.
 Adjust the strap according to the size of your dog.

-- EXTRA PARTS - In addition to the automatic stop barking collar we have included USB cable, 2 types of plastic prongs, and 2 color covers.
-That allows you to customize non-shock bark collar and to give each of your dogs a unique design.
+- Extra parts - In addition to the automatic stop barking collar we have included USB cable and prong covers.

 As you can see, the list of humane dog training tools for barking is fairly short.

 I personally recommend #1 used in conjunction with #2.
 While they don’t give immediate results, they’ll work much better in the long run than punishing your dog for natural behavior.